George Brown Jr.: Legislative record

 Consistent with his long-held conviction that the nation needed a coherent technology policy, Brown developed an extensive technology initiative during his term as Chairman of the House Science and Technology Committee (1991-1995).
 This work articulated his concept of a partnership between the public and private sectors to improve the nation's competitiveness.
 Such successes and his continuing concern to demonstrate the practical application of advances in science and technology, he instituted the first video conferences in the U.S. Congress between the US and the Soviet Union/Russia, between 1987 and 1990.
 During these live teleconferences, Members of the House Science and Technology Committee exchanged ideas on science and technology via satellite with counterparts from the Commonwealth of Independent States.
 This series of broadcasts, hosted by Peter Jennings, won an Emmy for technical achievement.

 Brown was critical of government secrecy over-reach and sought and gained a seat on the House Intelligence Committee.
 He pressed for a relaxation of secrecy restrictions on remote sensing satellites, seeing a great potential commercial market in remote sensing.
 His work eventually brought him into conflict with the intelligence community and he eventually resigned from the committee in protest.

 He also was a staunch defender of civil liberties and human rights.
 In 1992, for example, he led a 60 Minutes investigative team to Central America to expose the use of U.S. taxpayer dollars for the construction of export processing zones in which workers were being grossly mistreated and denied their fundamental human rights as they made apparel and other consumer products exported back to the U.S. His investigation and expose surfaced in the 1992 presidential election campaign and also resulted in the Congress immediately cutting off the use of any taxpayer funds for the development of such export zones (EPZs) anywhere outside of the U.S.

 Personal life

 Brown's wife was Marta Macias.
 They had two children.

 Brown's previous wife was Rowena Ruth Brown, who died in 1987.

-In 1950s, Brown lived in Monterey Park, California.
+In the 1950s, Brown lived in Monterey Park, California.

 On July 15, 1999, Brown died of an infection following heart valve replacement surgery, at Bethesda Naval Hospital in Bethesda, Maryland.